bbc/audio-orchestration/Readme.md

 You need Node.js (14, but earlier versions will likely still work) and npm (need version 7 or higher for the workspace support).

-First install the dependencies, then build all of them once (the `-ws` flag tells npm to run the command for each package).
+First install the dependencies, then build all of them once (the `-ws` flag tells npm to run the `build` command for each package).

 ```sh
 npm install